tv-indicator-page">

 Universal Connector Template (Pine v6)

-Single strategy → many connectors/platforms.
+One strategy → many connectors and platforms.
 No manual JSON typing.
 Uses “Any alert() function call”.

 What this template does

-• Single strategy → many connectors: choose a provider; the script sends the right JSON via alert().
+• Single strategy → many connectors: choose a provider and the script sends the correct JSON via alert().

-• Entry/Exit parity: entries send buy/sell; exits send flat so executors close positions consistently.
+• Entry/exit parity: entries send buy/sell; exits send flat.

-• No message typing: Alert message stays empty — the script assembles JSON itself.
+• No manual message typing: the alert message stays empty because the script builds the JSON itself.

 Providers